s-haensch/illustrator-scripting-part-1/README.md

 ```
 _script reference:_ `git checkout count-lines`

 Great!
 Now we already know one crucial information: it tells us how many lines a text frame includes.
-That number will also be the number of times that we create a new text frame on the artboard, each one only with the content of one line.
+That number will also be the number of times that we create a new text frame on the artboard, each one only with the content of one line:
 ```javascript
 var doc = app.activeDocument;
 var selection = doc.selection;